 THE MOST POPULAR TOURIST SITES OF MOROCCO

 Marrakech is the most visited city in Morocco.
 An Imperial City with ten centuries of history, and a tourist resort par excellence with an international airport, Marrakech has retained its unique and fascinating authenticity.
 The numerous monuments of the Medina, with its bustling souks and the famous Jemaa El Fna square, its lovely riads and its warm and hospitable inhabitants are all aspects of this beloved and renowned city.

 Fez has a well-deserved reputation as the intellectual and spiritual capital of Morocco.
 Its medina, classified by UNESCO as a World Heritage Site, its al Quarawine University, the oldest in the Arab world and the Roman ruins of Volubilis are each monument to the cultural significance of this magnificent city.

 In the southeast of Marrakech, Ouarzazate is accessed easily by air and serves as the gateway to the mountains and the desert.
 The access point to the famous Draa Valley, Ouarzazate, the film capital of Morocco,

 is known for its beautiful desert landscapes and amazing contrasting mountain scenery.
 Its rugged and breathtaking beauty attracts filmmakers from around the world.

-Agadir, Al Hoceima and Essaouira are the most popular resort areas in Morocco; their proximity to the ocean and its breezes brings year round temperate and beautiful weather.
-The meticulously maintained, long sandy beaches feature a rich network of hotels and are ideal locations for enjoying nearly perfect weather, windsurfing, sailing and the abundant amenities of the many restaurants, shops and hotels in the area.
+Agadir, Al Hoceima, and Essaouira are the most popular resort areas in Morocco; their proximity to the ocean and its breezes brings year-round temperate and beautiful weather.
+The meticulously maintained, long sandy beaches feature a rich network of hotels and are ideal locations for enjoying the nearly perfect weather, windsurfing, sailing and the abundant amenities of the many restaurants, shops, and hotels in the area.

 DIVERSIFIED TOURISM POTENTIAL OF MOROCCO